 - Your productivity while developing and troubleshooting/diagnosing your Power Automate flows

 Guess what?
 You don’t need any more to create your complex expression in one line with the new Expression Editor!
-You can actually ident them in the way you want them!
+You can actually identify them in the way you want them!
 This is awesome!

 But unfortunately, not all is perfect!
-And here is a list of, in my opinion, are the main pitfalls of this new Expression Editor:
+And here is a list of, in my opinion, the main pitfalls of this new Expression Editor:

 - Still, the result of an Expression is translated to the Power Automate Action as a small rectangular, this time a blue rectangular with the name of the first operation and 3 dots inside brackets.